Mob-Barley/noise_level_protocol/README.md

 3. Create a function with the values on https://mycurvefit.com/ one for maximum amplitude, one for rms.

 4. Open detect.py, set the offset you want and replace the functions with yours on lines 39 and 41.
-The recording time is 120 seconds     and can be changed in line 28
+Change the recording time to 120        again.

 5. If you wish an E-Mail with the plot, you can modify the gmail.py.
 Important is, that third party applications can access the mail        account.

+6. Data can be plotted with py_plot.py or py_plot_today.py

-6. Set up crontab to run your scripts periodically: type crontab -e in terminal and enter e.g.
+7. Set up crontab to run your scripts periodically: type crontab -e in terminal and enter e.g.
     55 23 * * *  python /home/pi/Skripte/Neu03/make_dirs.py > /home/pi/Desktop/clog.log 2>&1 -q -f
     05 0 * * *  python3 /home/pi/noise/py_plot.py > /home/pi/Desktop/clog.log 2>&1 -q -f
     10 0 * * *  python3 /home/pi/noise/gmail.py > /home/pi/Desktop/clog.log 2>&1 -q -f

 For mp3 analysis I recommend an application with waveform like mp3directcut.
+For me, the script works very well.
+There are several possible modifications here, for example the creation of the waveform in python, or real-time-plotting at plot.ly.
 At the end I want to thank all programmers who provide their scripts with open access.
-Maybe now someone can benefit from this.
+Maybe someone can now benefit from this.